hassan-anees/hassananees/src/content/posts/automation-anthology-exchange-mobile-device-management-via-azure-automation-accounts.md

 ### Getting Started

 Let's create the Automation account called "Automation-Account-Workshop".
 We will also be creating a managed identity.
 To do this, you need the Automation Contributor role, so if you are using [Privileged Identity Management (PIM)](https://hassananees.com/posts/simplifying-access-control-with-privileged-identity-management-pim-in-entra-id/) to manage accounts then make sure to elevate under the correct Azure scope.
+Now do the following to create the Automation account:

 1. Head on over to [portal.azure.com](http://portal.azure.com)